-While it is not a mandatory step to run the script before deploying SharePoint connector, output of the script, which includes information such as number of web applications, authentication mechanism, number of documents and user group membership count, is very helpful in estimating the number of connector instances required, memory requirements, as well as expected document count.
+The output of this command, including number of web applications, number of documents, and number of user group membership count, helps in estimating the number of connector instances required, memory requirements, and expected document count.

 To deploy the Google Cloud Search SharePoint On-Prem connector, follow these steps:

 - Install the Google Cloud Search SharePoint On-Prem connector software.